-This 44km ride starts at the statue of Queen Victoria on Parliament Hill and heads up along the Ottawa River before weaving it’s way north through Gatineau Park to the small Chelsea Pioneers Cemetery where lies Private Richard Rowland Thompson, the sole Canadian recipient of a Queen’s Scarf of Honour, one of eight scarves crocheted by Queen Victoria in her final year of life.
+Here is a bike ride with a Victoria Day theme!
+This route begins at the base of the statue of Queen Victoria on Parliament Hill and heads up to the small Chelsea Pioneers Cemetery where Private Richard Rowland Thompson lies buried.
+Private Thompson was the sole Canadian recipient of a Queen’s Scarf of Honour, one of eight scarves crocheted by Queen Victoria in her final year of life.

 The statue of Queen Victoria is located just to the west of the Centre Block on Parliament Hill.